josenk/vagrant-vmware-esxi/README.md

   #    https://www.vmware.com/support/developer/ovf/
   #
   #    If your box is stuck at "Powered On", then most likely
-  #    the system didn't have the vmware tools installed.
+  #    the system doesn't have the vmware tools installed.
   #
   # Here are some of the MANY examples....
   config.vm.box = 'hashicorp/precise64'